agrathwohl/t140llm/README.md

 ### processAIStreamToRtp(stream, remoteAddress, [remotePort], [rtpConfig])

 - `stream` <TextDataStream> The streaming data source that emits text chunks.
 - `remoteAddress` <[string][string-mdn-url]> The remote IP address to send RTP packets to.
+Only used if no custom transport is provided.
 - `remotePort` <[number][number-mdn-url]> Optional.
 The remote port to send RTP packets to.
 Defaults to `5004`.
+Only used if no custom transport is provided.
 - `rtpConfig` <RtpConfig> Optional.
 Configuration options for RTP:
   - `payloadType` <[number][number-mdn-url]> Optional.
 The RTP payload type.
 Defaults to `96`.
   - `ssrc` <[number][number-mdn-url]> Optional.
 The RTP synchronization source.
-Defaults to `12345`.
+Defaults to a cryptographically secure random value.
   - `initialSequenceNumber` <[number][number-mdn-url]> Optional.
 The initial sequence number.
 Defaults to `0`.
   - `initialTimestamp` <[number][number-mdn-url]> Optional.
 The initial timestamp.
 Defaults to `0`.
   - `timestampIncrement` <[number][number-mdn-url]> Optional.
 The timestamp increment per packet.
 Defaults to `160`.
   - `fecEnabled` <[boolean][boolean-mdn-url]> Optional.
 Enable Forward Error Correction.
 Defaults to `false`.
   - `fecPayloadType` <[number][number-mdn-url]> Optional.
 The payload type for FEC packets.
 Defaults to `97`.
   - `fecGroupSize` <[number][number-mdn-url]> Optional.
 Number of media packets to protect with one FEC packet.
 Defaults to `5`.
+  - `customTransport` <TransportStream> Optional.
+A custom transport implementation to use instead of the default UDP socket.
 - returns: <T140RtpTransport> The transport object that can be used to close the connection.

 Processes an AI stream and sends the text chunks directly as T.140 data over RTP.
 When FEC is enabled, it adds Forward Error Correction packets according to RFC 5109 to help recover from packet loss.
+If a custom transport is provided, it will be used instead of creating a UDP socket.

 ### processAIStreamToSrtp(stream, remoteAddress, srtpConfig, [remotePort])

 - `stream` <TextDataStream> The streaming data source that emits text chunks.
 - `remoteAddress` <[string][string-mdn-url]> The remote IP address to send SRTP packets to.
+Only used if no custom transport is provided.
 - `srtpConfig` <SrtpConfig> SRTP configuration including master key and salt.
+  - `masterKey` <Buffer> Required.
+The SRTP master key.
+  - `masterSalt` <Buffer> Required.
+The SRTP master salt.
+  - `profile` <[number][number-mdn-url]> Optional.
+The SRTP crypto profile.
+  - `customTransport` <TransportStream> Optional.
+A custom transport implementation to use instead of the default UDP socket.
 - `remotePort` <[number][number-mdn-url]> Optional.
 The remote port to send SRTP packets to.
 Defaults to `5006`.
+Only used if no custom transport is provided.
 - returns: <T140RtpTransport> The transport object that can be used to close the connection.

 Processes an AI stream and sends the text chunks directly as T.140 data over secure SRTP.
+If a custom transport is provided, it will be used instead of creating a UDP socket.

 ### createRtpPacket(sequenceNumber, timestamp, payload, [options])